RemiRigal/dominus/README.md

 The aim of this project is to create nearly from scratch our own operating system and to use it on a raspberry pi to exectute some simple tasks.
 Here the task consits on switching a LED on/off when clicking on a domoticz switch, by the use of a relay.
 To do so, TCP client and server are implemented, domoticz is the client and the raspberry is the server, waiting for commands.
+Morever in a final step the domoticz client runs on a second raspberry pi and the two raspberry pis are communicating together.

 ## Configuration